greenorbitspace/hub/userguide/content/en/docs/handbook/10_Knowledge_and_Collaboration/business-development/proposals/proposal-for-green-orbit-digital-space-industry-marketing-with-a-sustainable-focus.md

 ---
-title: 'Proposal for Green Orbit Digital: Space Industry Marketing with a Sustainable Focus'
+title: 'Proposal For Green Orbit Digital: Space Industry Marketing With A Sustainable Focus'
 linkTitle: 'Proposal for Green Orbit Digital: Space Industry Marketing with a Sustainable Focus'